 - Start the DBMaint applet from the NavisAccess program group or Windows NT Start button.
-Choose Start > NavisAccess > DBMaint. - 2.
+Choose Start > NavisAccess > DBMaint.
+In Unix, start the applet from the NavisAccess directory by entering DBMaint. - 2.
 A login screen appears.
 Enter a NavisAccess user name and password.